Nrjnicks/snake3D/README.md

 Snake eats fruit in an enclosed shape and avoid obstacles.
 Fruits spawns at random position within the playground.
 There are two main parts of game, Custom levels and Procedural level.
 In Custom level, snake has to avoid obstacle in prebaked playground and where as in Procedural level, enclosed shape is a regular polygon with obstacles spawning at random position within playground.

 ##Platform
-This game is developed using Unity3D multiplatform game engine.
+This game is developed using Unity3D game engine.
 Game was initially developed to be played over android platform, but game’s simple swipe control allows the gameplay to function with arrow key of joystick controller or keyboard.

 #Game Mechanics